mod-protocol/Frames-Fun-Extension/apps/extension/README.md

-# x.frames extension
+# Open Frames extension

-This is a [Plasmo extension](https://docs.plasmo.com/) project for the x.frames browser extension.
+This is a [Plasmo extension](https://docs.plasmo.com/) project for the Open Frames X browser extension.

 ## Getting Started